 Let me tell you a story about love and tostones…

-I have read with a smile on my face the accounts of our readers who have found our sites useful when introducing their foreign spouses to Dominican food or who want to learn about Dominican cooking to the delight of their Dominican spouses.
+I have read with a smile on my face the accounts of our readers who have found our sites useful when introducing their foreign spouses to Dominican food, or who want to learn about Dominican cooking to the delight of their Dominican spouses.
 I must confess now that our website has helped me as much as it has helped our readers.

-Every time we receive a letter thanking us for our site I remember that I should be thanking our readers too.
+Every time we receive a letter thanking us for our blogs I remember that I should be thanking our readers too.
 Your letters and constant support have made this job easy and enjoyable for us; I suppose that I should also thank our readers because in a way you are responsible for our marital bliss.

 So, what are tostones?

 Dominicans’ favorite side dish, tostones are slices of plantain, fried, flattened, then fried again.
-It is the side dish of choice, and welcome at street food stands and Dominican dinner tables.
+It is the side dish of choice, and welcome at street food stands and at Dominican dinner tables.